 Vegetation Management

 Managing your property in this protected landscape takes proper planning and care.
 Activities like mowing, tree pruning, removing invasive plants, and planting natives should be done during the appropriate seasons and should take into consideration the complex life cycles of native plants and wildlife.
 We have compiled this list of vegetation management guidelines for Preserve landowners to implement in their Homelands.
-To manage your Openlands, please contact the Conservancy for an Openlands Management Plan.
+To manage your Openlands, please contact the Conservancy for an Openlands Stewardship Plan.

 Contents